 Without using an adapter, there is no way you can mix different thread types.
-Garden Hose Thread offers a watertight seal using a washer and pressure applied against it whereas National Pipe Thread creates a seal using tightly fitted male and female threads.
+Garden Hose Threads offers a watertight seal using a washer and pressure applied against it, whereas National Pipe Thread creates a seal using tightly fitted male and female threads.

-Not Knowing the Outside & Inside Diameter of Your Tubing
+Not Knowing the Outside and Inside Diameter of Your Tubing

-There are many different sizes of drip tubing and knowing which size you need is important.
+There are many different sizes of drip tubing, and knowing which size you need is important.
 Tubing is measured by the inside and outside diameter of the tubing and is very general in designation.
 You may see some that are labeled ½” poly, ¾” poly, 1” poly and so on.
 These measurements can relate to differences in size up to 3 different size variations.
-Keep in mind that not all size will match others of the same rating so caution should be executed when ordering.
+Keep in mind that not all sizes will match others of the same rating, so caution should be executed when ordering.